vchuravy/vchuravy.github.io/notes/2021/08/bpftrace.md

     To understand what each function does it is best to search for the name in the `src` directory of Julia.
 }

-For now I want to understand a Julia program's allocation behaviour better, and I know that `jl_gc_alloc` is the primary allocation function.
+Let us assume that we want to understand a Julia program's allocation behaviour better, and we know that `jl_gc_alloc` is the primary allocation function.

 Looking at the Julia source code: